Norm the Artist, Oughtist, and Ne'er-do-well

 gazes until their non-responsive track-motors pull them apart.
 Given the

-simplicity of the control principles, the group behavior can be surprisingly complex.
+simplicity of the control principles, the group behavior is surprisingly

 Built in homage to W. Grey Walter, an early pioneer in brain research and